 Freedom of choice – a Trust can provide for the transmission of wealth in a manner which may not be otherwise permissible, and to persons in some countries who may not be otherwise entitled.

-Reduced political risk – if the Trustee and the assets are in a stable jurisdiction, a Trust can provide protection against the nationalisation or seizure of assets.
+Reduced political risk – if the Trustee and the assets are in a stable jurisdiction, a Trust can protect against the nationalisation or seizure of assets.

 Seeking more insights or curious about how we may assist you and dive deeper together?
 We have dedicated ourselves to providing the highest levels of service and tailored solutions to meet the diverse needs of our valued clients.
-Please get in touch with one of our managers to arrange for your free consultation.
+Please get in touch with one of our managers to arrange for your free, no obligations consultation.

 The legal framework governing the establishment of CITs is based on the Trustees Law, Cap.
 193, which largely follows the English Trustee Act of 1925, and the International Trusts Law No.69 (I)/92 as amended (the “Law” and “CIT Law”).
 The principles of equity and case law are also applicable.

-In brief, the most important features of the CIT can be summarised as follows:
+In brief, the most important features can be summarised as follows:

 For a valid Trust to be created the following criteria must be met: